blacksenator/fritzsoap/README.md

 ### Ghosts

 Automatic generation has also originate services that are not or not clearly documented by AVM.
 Accordingly, these classes have **no link to a reference document in the class comment!**
+These presumably refer to specifications from  Open Connectivity Foundation (aka UPnP-Forum).
+But parsing that or keeping track of it manually is far beyond my capabilities.

 #### AURA (AVM USB Remote Access)